twolfson/twolfson.com/articles/startup-time-investing.md

 I'm a startup engineer; 3x first engineer, former Uber engineer, and have worked at many more startups.

-In this article, I cover how I prioritize operational work against business priorities.
+In this article, I cover how I orient around business priorities, when to invest time in improving processes, and when to not.

-There's an (un)written list of competing tasks and priorities that organically occur from running a startup.
+For any given company, there's a core set of operational tasks.
 Here's an example for [Underdog.io][], a curated job candidate <-> company marketplace:

-**Operational tasks:**

 - Review new candidate applications
 - Send out weekly batch of new candidates to companies